w3f/injection-tool/README.md

 in injection-tool now to manage our own deployment of a `FrozenToken` and `Claims` contract.

+> Note: The instruction below assume you have the injection-tool source code
+> locally and that you're using `ts-node` to run the commands.
+An alternative
+> is to install the injection-tool from NPM with `npm i @w3f/injection-tool -g`.
+> After installing you would replace `ts-node src/index` in the commands below
+> with the `injection-tool` command.

 ```zsh
 ts-node src/index eth:frozenToken-deploy --nonce 0 --output frozen.raw.tx --owner 0x5b01b9990cd3d7b4ddaff97665eff702d1ccb2a2 --from 0x5b01b9990cd3d7b4ddaff97665eff702d1ccb2a2 --password <your_password>
 ```